ojersa/ToyRobot/README.md

    * In the toolbar, select Git > Clean Solution
    * In the toolbar, select Git > Build Solution

-3. Run the application
+3. Set-up the startup project
    * In the 'Solutions Explorer', right click on 'ToyRobot'.
    * Select Properties.
+   * In Common Properties > Project Dependencies, from the dropdown options for 'Single Startup Project', select ToyRobotApp.
+   * Press Ok

+## Run the application
+1. Run the application via MS Visual Studio
+   * In the 'Solutions Explorer', right click on 'ToyRobot'.
+   * Select Properties.
-   * In Common Properties > Project Dependencies, select ToyRobotApp from the dropdown.
+   * In Common Properties > Project Dependencies, from the dropdown options for 'Single Startup Project', select ToyRobotApp.
+   * Press Ok

+2. Press F5.